American Mosaic Journalism Prize: Ryan Christopher Jones (2022 Prize Recipient)

-As of April, 2022, Ryan has been accepted into a doctoral program in Social Anthropology at Harvard University.
+As of April, 2022, Ryan has been accepted into a doctoral program in social anthropology at Harvard University.
 He will conduct visual research on how hostile environments, water, and air are impacting Latino communities across the American West.

-In 2022, Ryan served on the photography jury for the 2021-2022 Pulitzer photojournalism winners.
+In 2022, Ryan served on the photography jury for the 2021–2022 Pulitzer photojournalism winners.
 In 2025, Ryan served as a judge for that year's American Mosaic Journalism Prize.

 Tamir Kalifa (2024 Prize Recipient)

-In March 2024, Tamir documented the families of the Israeli hostages as they marched from the communities attacked on October 7 to Jerusalem and covered the increase in settler violence in the West Bank for NPR.
+In March 2024, Kalifa documented the families of the Israeli hostages as they marched from the communities attacked on October 7 to Jerusalem and covered the increase in settler violence in the West Bank for NPR.

+In 2026, Tamir released Witness, a 9-song album, book, and live performance of original songs inspired by his reporting with his images, tracing stories of migration, survival, loss, and hope.

 Jaeah Lee (2018 Prize Recipient)

-In June 2021, Jaeah was named as a 2021-2022 Knight-Wallace Reporting Fellow at the University of Michigan.
+In June 2021, Jaeah was named as a 2021–2022 Knight-Wallace Reporting Fellow at the University of Michigan.

 In August 2021, Jaeah's article “Why Was Vicha Ratanapakdee Killed?” was published in The New York Times Magazine and in April 2022 Jaeah's opinion article “This Rap Song Helped Sentence a 17-Year-Old to Prison for Life” was published in The New York Times.
 In August 2023, Jaeah published “The Agony of Putting Your Life on Hold to Care for Your Parents” in The New York Times.